 A passionate chamber musician, Julian’s performance on violin and viola earned him first prize in the Fischoff and the M-Prize Chamber Competitions.
 He has performed at and attended festivals including the Heifetz, Four Seasons, Ravinia Steans Institute, Rockport Music and Northshore Chamber Music Festivals.
 He has also appeared alongside Time for Three, Jupiter Chamber Players, 98.7 WFMT’s Introductions, Milwaukee Public Television, and Wisconsin Public Radio and Television.

-Julian studied with Almita and Roland Vamos as a scholarship recipient at the Music Institute of Chicago Academy.
-He is a graduate of Brookfield East High School as Class President and Valedictorian.
-He is currently pursuing a Bachelor of Music degree with Miriam Fried at the New England Conservatory.
+Julian studied with Hye -Sun Lee and Almita Vamos at the Music Institute of Chicago Academy.
+He is currently pursuing a Masters degree with Miriam Fried at the New England Conservatory.

 Julian is the recipient of the 1699 Lady Tennant Antonio Stradivari through the generosity of the Mary B. Galvin Foundation.
 The Mary B. Galvin Foundation supports the very highest level of string playing by loaning precious antique Italian instruments to artists of exceptional talent and ability.